 Transcript

-Welcome to the first of this two-part Blackboard Friday’s conversation where we’re building a little bit deeper into capacity.
+Welcome to the first of this two-part Blackboard Fridays conversation where we’re going a little bit deeper into Capacity.

-If you go back to one of the first blackboard Friday’s episodes we shot, we talked about like growth is the most dangerous word in business because it can mean different things to different people.
-What we want to break down in this episode is the difference between focusing on being better, getting more revenue out of your existing resources, and being bigger, growing your business and your resources and increasing that capacity size.
+If you go back to one of the first blackboard Friday’s episodes we shot, we talked about how “Growth” is the most dangerous word.
+Dangerous because it can mean different things to different people.

-There are six ways to do each of these and I’m going to give you a little bit of example in each of those six today focusing on being better.
+There are six ways to do each of these.
+Next week I will explain the 6 Ways to Be Bigger.
+Today I’m going to give you a little example in each the 6 Ways to Be Better.

 So when is it appropriate for your business to focus on being better?
 It’s best addressed when you find that your utilization rate, the actual revenue that you’re generating from your team each month, has a large element of waste compared to that capacity.